anubhavpgit/anubhavpgit.github.io/content/posts/sisyphus.md

 1. [Jajabara](/blog/jajabara.html)

----

 The myth of Sisyphus speaks about the futility of life, the absurdity of existence, and the struggle against the inevitable.
 Growing up, looking for the purpose of life, turning twenty-five, exploring existentialism and quarter-life crisis.
+Sisyphus, the king of Ephyra, was condemned to roll a boulder up a hill, only for it to roll back down each time he reached the top.
+This endless cycle of moving to reach a destination that always eludes him mirrors my human experience.
+Growing up, I found myself packing and moving every couple of years, always searching for a place to call home.

 ### Growing Up